on the cheap and sleazy side (www.cheapandsleazy.net)

 For those of you who are not living alone, this stage can be problematic: Your roomie will smell the steak cooking, and will WANT SOME ...!!
 Fight them off by showing them that the meat isn't done.
 Usually, that does the trick ... but the more persistent ones will insist that you cook the meat longer!

-Ignore your roomie, and toss that steak into the crock pot.
+Ignore your roomie, and toss that steak into the crock pot at the appropriate time.

 Also, as you are just browning the meat, when you're done, it should probably be a bit on the rare (say "raw") side ... so, while tempting, DON'T EAT IT!